martinmine/discord-music-bot/README.md

 * **!addpermission \<command name\> \<role name\>**: Allows a role to execute a certain command.
 * **!removepermission \<command name\> \<role name\>**: Revokes a role's permission to execute a certain command.

 `addpermission and removepermission should only be used for exceptional circumstances since they are not the preferred way to set command permissions.
-Please see TODO`
+Please read below.`

 ####Regarding command permissions
 By default, any user can use any of the user commands and only users with server role 'Admin' can execute admin commands.